alexandergall/bf-sde-nixpkgs/README.md

 $ bash <(curl -L https://nixos.org/nix/install) --daemon
 ```

 and proceed as instructed.
-This does not require any support from the
+This should work on any Linux distribution
-native package manager of the system and should work on any Linux
+because no support of the native package manager is required for the
-distribution.
+installation.

 ### Clone into the repository